estebanpena/3D-onut/README.md

 ## Try it out
 * download zip by hitting the green ***Code*** button
-* now enter in Terminal the folder where the program is saved
+* now enter the Terminal and cd into the folder where the program is saved
 * first compile the program with this command `owner@owner:/$ g++ donut.cpp -o donut`
 * to run use this command `owner@owner:/$ ./donut`